Pricing For Start-Ups & Scale-Ups

 PriceBeam has extensive expertise in helping growth companies, start-ups, and scale-ups improve their prices, often to the tune of millions in profit improvements.

-According to McKinsey and Co. and the WSJ, more than half of all startup-failures are due to pricing errors.
+According to McKinsey, more than half of all startup-failures are due to pricing errors.
 By pricing errors, we mean that they set their prices too high to attract sufficient number of customers or too low to both attract sufficient number of customers and provide the company with the revenue needed to sustain and grow the business.
 Or that their pricing structure detracts from the value they provide to their customers and, therefore, willingness to pay decreases.

 Why is that?
 In the vast majority of cases, startup companies simply guess what they should charge for their product or service.
 They may look at some competitors and companies with similar products or services to find out what their prices are and try to price similarly, but who says these competitors have the right prices?
 Furthermore, companies that are new to a market and have a unique product or service will generate a different willingness to pay than that of the incumbents.

 PriceBeam changes all that.
 Entrepreneurs obtain precise advice on how to price their new product or service and, therefore, capture the unique value they bring to their customers, eliminating the risk of failure due to pricing errors.
 Some of the areas we help with include:

 - Value Communication

 - International Pricing